Overview

 Myles Ashong represents corporate and individual clients in internal and government-facing investigations and white-collar defense matters.

-Prior to joining Steptoe, Myles served as an Assistant District Attorney in the Manhattan District Attorney’s Office, where he was responsible for investigating and prosecuting a wide variety of matters ranging from violent crimes and firearms offenses to cybercrimes, hate crimes, and complex financial frauds.
-During his time as a prosecutor, he conducted several jury trials, attaining verdicts in each of them, and secured numerous criminal dispositions involving fines, asset forfeitures, and restitution.
+Prior to joining Steptoe, Myles served as an Assistant District Attorney in the Manhattan District Attorney's Office, where he investigated and prosecuted a wide variety of matters ranging from violent crimes and firearms offenses to cybercrimes, hate crimes, and complex financial frauds.
+As a prosecutor, he conducted several jury trials, attained verdicts in each of them, and secured numerous criminal dispositions involving fines, asset forfeitures, and restitution.

 - J.D., The George Washington University Law School, 2020, Presidential Service Award, Staff Editor, Public Contract Law Journal